Turkish State Railways: Mainline services

 Mainline service (Anahat) is the railway's main service.
 In 2010 mainline services made up for 24% of the railway's passenger traffic.
 Mainline service includes 2 types of trains: Express and Blue Train.

 Express service is between major cities and are fast, comfortable and equipped with modern air-conditioned TVS2000 railcars and only stop at important stations.
 Express trains have an average operating speed of 100 km/h to 120 km/h.
 Express service has both day (e.g. İzmir-Bandırma) and overnight trains between major cities far apart (e.g. Ankara-Kars).
 These trains have coaches, a dining car and a sleeping car or a couchette car, or sometimes both.

 The TVS2000 railcars used on mainline service are the most comfortable cars in TCDD's entire fleet.
 TVS2000 railcars may also be used on international services because international services are considered mainline services within Turkey.

 International services

 Former international services

-Haydarpaşa Terminal on the Anatolian side of Istanbul was opened in 1908 as the terminus of the Istanbul-Konya-Baghdad and Istanbul-Damascus-Medina lines.
+Haydarpaşa Terminal on the Asian side of Istanbul was opened in 1908 as the terminus of the Istanbul-Konya-Baghdad and Istanbul-Damascus-Medina lines.

 The Haydarpaşa Terminal was the terminus for a weekly train, to Tehran in Iran, another train to Iran used to travel between Van, Turkey and Tebriz in Iran.

 Additionally, trains from Iran to Syria (and vice versa) used to pass through Turkey.